Applies from Fri 6 Aug 2021, 12.00pm to Sun 6 Feb 2022, 1.04pm. Last reviewed: Tue 3 Aug 2021, 10.57am.

-Other planned events: Ongoing 1080 wild dog and fox baiting program
+Other planned events: Notice of ongoing 1080 baiting

-NSW National Parks and Wildlife Service is conducting ongoing 1080 (sodium fluoroacetate) wild dog and fox baiting programs from Monday 12 March to Wednesday 15 August 2018.
-These programs are part of an integrated pest animal control strategy, which also includes trapping and shooting, with the aim of minimising the impacts of these pests on neighbouring stock.
+The NSW National Parks and Wildlife Service (NPWS) will be conducting a baiting program using baits and canid pest ejectors containing 1080 (sodium fluoroacetate) poison for the control of wild dogs and foxes.
+The program will be continuous and ongoing between 7 August 2021 until 6 February 2022.
+These programs are part of an integrated pest animal control strategy, aimed at minimising the impacts of these pests on neighbouring stock.

-- The Yaouk/Adaminaby area from Lone Pine trail to Lake Eucumbene
+- Yaouk/Adaminaby area from Lone Pine Trail to Lake Eucumbene

 - Happy Jacks